 Twenty thousand Odd Fellow paraded in Boston last Wednesday.
-Hazen S. Pingree has been renom-inated by the Republicans of Michigan
+Hazen S. Pingree has been remarked by the Republicans of Mich. inated by for governor.

 Capt.
-Brooks of the yacht Chisps was murdered by pirates at Sausalita Cal., last week.
+Brooks of the yacht Chispa was murdered by pirates at Sausalita, Cal., last week.

 The wheat crop of Manitoba this season will be 40,000,000 bushels against 20,000,000 last year.